About the Trails

-A two-mile, green-circle freeride trail.
+A three-mile, green-circle freeride trail.
 This wide, generous trail traverses through beautiful forest to the east of the Seven Brothers Triple, with enough switchbacks and banked turns to satisfy any level of rider.

 Featuring tight turns, rollers, and more advanced features, this green-circle technical trail is great for riders looking to develop their skills.
 You'll have a blast as you switchback through the forest across ski trails, and around huge glacial boulders.

 This green-circle freeride trail connects riders from the runout of the Bandit and Mainline trails back down to the load area for the Seven Brothers Triple.